-In Revelation 20: A Preterist Commentary I argue that the millennium and notion that the beast is Rome under its two first-century dynasties confirm each other as there were exactly 1000 years (999 years to be exact) from the death of the last Flavian until the First Crusade, the Battle of Gog and Magog.
+In Revelation 20: A Preterist Commentary I argue that the millennium and notion that the beast is Rome under its two first-century dynasties confirm each other as there were exactly 1000 years–no more no less–from the death of the last Flavian (A.D.
+96) until the First Crusade (A.D.
+1096), the Battle of Gog and Magog.
 Other full preterists might see a problem with this view in that it does not wrap-up the fulfillment of all end time prophecy by A.D.
 70. In fact, according to my view all end time prophecy was not fulfilled until A.D.
 96. (Recall that the millennium is not an end time prophecy, but rather the New Covenant fulfillment itself, or at least the first thousand years of it (Revelation 20: A Preterist Commentary ).)
 Many preterists assume that everything must be fulfilled by A.D.
 70 and that no prophecy can extend beyond that date citing vs. like Luke 21:22.
 However, arguments based on Luke 21:22 and related verses lack potency as similarly phrased verses often contain numerous and obvious exceptions (see Does Luke 21:22 Prove that All End Time Prophecies were Fulfilled in A.D.
 70?).

 The idea that the complete fulfillment of all end time prophecy could extend beyond A.D.
 70 is hard to accept for many preterists who are willing to trade numerous unanswered questions concerning the identity and actions of key figures so as to wrap everything up by A.D.
 70. If one is willing to accept the idea that A.D.
 70 was just the climax rather than the terminus of the eschaton then as I show throughout my commentaries these numerous gaps and unanswered questions go away and one is left with an almost 100% complete historical record of fulfillment.
 Does the Bible allow for the eschaton to extend twenty-six years beyond A.D.
 70?